 We work hard to ensure our people understand and follow ethical requirements.
 On joining the firm, all staff and partners of PwC New Zealand are given the Code of Conduct and are expected to live by the values expressed in it during the course of their professional careers.
+In addition, every partner and staff member is required to complete new hire training, which covers the ethics and compliance network standards, including ethics and the Code of Conduct.

 Everyone at PwC New Zealand has a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing behaviours inconsistent with the Code of Conduct.
 We have an accountability framework to facilitate remediation of behaviours that are inconsistent with the Code of Conduct.
-There is also a confidential Ethics & Conduct helpline that can be used by all staff and external stakeholders to report ethical issues and concerns.
-This is a global system used by the majority of member firms of PwC, ensuring consistency in our recording of matters.
-Reporting from this system is shared with the firm's senior leadership on a regular basis throughout the year.
-Our code of conduct and hotline can be found here.